jrioross/Fantasy_Basketball_Researcher/README.md

 #### NanNanNaNa, Hey, Hey, Good-bye: Calculating z-scores

 Z-scores are the heart of this project.
 We don't always know offhand whether 15 rebounds in a game is more impressive than 20 points (it is).
 The common statistical approach to normalizing different categories is z-scores, which account for a distribution's mean and spread (standard deviation).
 This is especially important for calculating overall player values.
-In this case, I'll calculate a player's overall value as a mean of their category z-scores.
+In this case, I calculate a player's overall value as a mean of their category z-scores.
+I originally attempted to use SciPy's zscore function; however, that function doesn't play well with NaNs, so I instead used more fundamental mean and standard deviation functions to calculate the z-scores.

 As it turns out, order of operations matters here.
 I'm beginning with the game logs from 2020-2021 for all NBA players.
 I get the mean for each of the fantasy-basketball categories.
 From there, I have two options for determining each player's value in each category:

   1. I can get each player's season averages for each category, called the "season" dataframe.
 Once I have all of those, I can calculate the z-scores from the set of player averages for each category.
   2. Alternatively, starting from the player logs, I can get the league per-game mean for all games for each category, then calculate the z-score for all the categories in each player game log.
 Finally, for each category for each player, I aggregate a mean z-score per game.

-I chose to use option 2 for this project, primarily because the format of option to facilitated punting categories (described below) and filtering player stats by timeframe using game dates from the game logs.
+I chose to use option 2 for this project primarily because the long-table format of option 2 facilitated punting categories (described below) as well as filtering player stats by timeframe.

 #### Quantity & Quality: The Percent-Volume Problem